wupoli/IOT-system/README.md

 # internet of things
-for a month,I am translating the book
+I am translating the book